ArmandoMIEEC/rusty_neuralnet/README.md

         Fuzzy,
     }
 ```
-When it comes to structs, there are structs representing Neurons, Layers and Networks.
-The Neuron struct includes a vector of 32 bit floats representing its weights, a bias field, an activation function field (which is an ActivFunc enum as shown earlier), an id field and an output boolean wrapped in an Option type to allow for None outputs, while they have not been calculated yet.
+When it comes to data representation, there are structs representing Neurons, Layers and Networks.
+So, my library allows for the creation of multiple multi layer networks.
+The Neuron struct includes a vector of 32 bit floats representing its weights, a bias field, an activation function field (which is an ActivFunc enum as shown earlier), an id field and an output boolean wrapped in an Option type to allow for None outputs (if the output has not been calculated yet).
 The Layer struct contains a vector of neurons and the Network struct contains a vector of layers.

 ```rust
     pub struct Neuron {